 - Candidate selections for scholarships differ between institutions - Need-based vs Merit-based scholarships - Read the deadlines carefully.
-In order to be considered for school-specific scholarships, you may have to apply/auditon ahead of the regular admission deadline. - Check to make sure you are fulfilling scholarship requirements in the application: Specific Essays?
-Additional materials? - Ask an admissions counselor if you are unable to find the information that you need.
+To be considered for School Scholarships you may have to apply ahead of the regular admission deadline. - Check to make sure you are fulfilling scholarship requirements in the application: Specific Essays?
+Additional materials? - Ask an admissions counselor if you can't find the information you are looking for.